 Rapidly Developing Thunder Storms – new Trackplot service

-Trackplot is excited to launch new “Nowcasting” functionality to advise where thunder storms may quickly develop.
-Trackplot customers can use this information to alert their outdoor workers or those travelling to affected locations of the extreme weather conditions and to agree the best course of action.
+This new thunder storms “Nowcasting” capability enables you to alert outdoor workers or those travelling to affected locations of the extreme weather conditions and to agree the best course of action.

 This “real-time” dataset, with a latency of approximately 1 hour, uses the identification, monitoring and tracking of intense convective system clouds (cumulonimbus) to notify the potential of rapidly developing thunder storms.
 Using satellite data the parameters analysed include motion, cooling rate and cloud top height to detect the development of the thunder cell which can happen very quickly.

-The Rapidly Developing Thunderstorms data provides information on clouds related to significant convective systems, from mesoscale (200 to 2000 km) down to smaller scales (tenths of km).
+The Rapidly Developing Thunder Storms data provides information on clouds related to significant convective systems, from mesoscale (200 to 2000 km) down to smaller scales (tenths of km).

 Nowcasting is the contraction of two words, “forecasting” and “now”, and means making forecasts about the current conditions.